 Lead-Based Paint Disclosure

-Applicable to any Arizona rental units built prior to 1978.
+Applicable to Arizona rentals built before 1978.

-- Fill out and attach this lead-based paint disclosure form to the lease agreement.
+- Fill out and attach this lead-based paint disclosure form to the lease agreement

-- Provide the tenant with an Environmental Protection Agency (EPA) approved pamphlet about the dangers of lead-based paint.
+- Provide the tenant with an Environmental Protection Agency (EPA) approved pamphlet about the dangers of lead-based paint

-- Provide any additional records or reports about the presence or hazards of lead-based paint in the unit.
-For multi-unit buildings with common areas, this includes information from building-wide evaluations.
+- Provide any additional records or reports about the presence or hazards of lead-based paint in the unit (including building-wide evaluations, for multi-unit buildings with common areas)

 Download: Arizona Lead-Based Paint Disclosure Form (PDF)